Dexter Industries

 Dexter Industries is a company that designs robots for education, research, and personal use.
-The company makes several products that expand the LEGO Mindstorms, Raspberry Pi and Arduino prototype system.
+The company makes several products that expand the LEGO Mindstorms, Raspberry Pi, and Arduino prototype systems.

 History

 Dexter Industries was founded in July 2009 by a group of engineers with an interest in robotics.
-Their first product was the dSwitch and have since created several robots for the Raspberry Pi, Arduino, and Lego Mindstorms NXT systems.
-Dexter Industries is located in the Washington D.C. area.
+Their first product was the dSwitch, and they have since created several robots for the Raspberry Pi, Arduino, and Lego Mindstorms NXT systems.
+Dexter Industries is located in the Washington, D.C. area.

 The company has launched a series of Kickstarter campaigns to raise funding for their Raspberry Pi robots.

 In July 2019, Dexter Industries was acquired by Modular Robotics, a robotics company in Boulder, Colorado, for an undisclosed amount.
-Its headquarters was moved to Boulder.
+Its headquarters were moved to Boulder.

 Raspberry Pi Accessories

 Dexter Industries designs and manufactures accessory boards for the Raspberry Pi.

 GoPiGo - The GoPiGo is a robotic platform for the Raspberry Pi.
 The GoPiGo is designed to be a complete robot package for the Raspberry Pi.
 The package includes a robot body, motors, controls, and a robotic power supply.
 The GoPiGo was launched with a Kickstarter campaign in 2014.
 The second version of the GoPiGo was launched in 2015 with a subscription program for projects and sensors.

 The GoPiGo has been used by a number of companies, including Google and Amazon, to demonstrate their artificial intelligence platforms.

 BrickPi - The BrickPi is a robotic system add-on board for the Raspberry Pi.
 This board allows a user to connect LEGO Mindstorms parts, motors, and sensors to the Raspberry Pi.
 The company funded the launch of the BrickPi with a Kickstarter campaign in June 2013.
 In 2016, the company announced the 3rd generation of the BrickPi, BrickPi3, with full support for LEGO EV3 sensors.

 Arduberry - The Arduberry is an add-on board for the Raspberry Pi that connects Arduino Shields to the Raspberry Pi.

 GrovePi - The GrovePi is an add-on board for the Raspberry Pi that connects modular sensors to the Raspberry Pi.
 GrovePi was developed and launched in partnership with Seeed Studio, an electronics manufacturer.
 The GrovePi has been used in a number of Internet of Things devices with the Raspberry Pi.

 PivotPi - The PivotPi is a servo controller for the Raspberry Pi.
 The PivotPi can control up to 8 servos with the Raspberry Pi.
 The PivotPI can be programmed in Scratch, Python, and C.